neeveresearch/nvx-perf/README.md

 ### Set Up Your Environment

 #### Install Maven
 This repository is built using Maven.
-Published distributions of the modules in this repository are built using Maven 3.5.4.
-To build, you You can download the binaries for this Maven version from [here](https://archive.apache.org/dist/maven/maven-3/3.5.4/binaries/).
-Feel free to use later versions of Maven if you need to.
-If you are new to Maven, you can find instructions [here](https://maven.apache.org/index.html) on how to install and configure Maven.
+Published distributions use Maven 3.5.4.
+You can download the binaries for this Maven version from [here](https://archive.apache.org/dist/maven/maven-3/3.5.4/binaries/).
+Later versions of Maven should also work.
+If you are new to Maven, you can find installation instructions [here](https://maven.apache.org/index.html).

 #### Install Java
 This repository is built using JDK 8.
 You can download JDK 8 from [here](https://www.oracle.com/in/java/technologies/javase/javase8u211-later-archive-downloads.html).